 Are meals provided?

-Breakfast and lunch service is available for purchase on-campus; our cafeteria service is currently operated by the Red Clay school district under contract.
+Breakfast and lunch service is available on-campus for free; our cafeteria service is currently operated by the Red Clay school district under contract.
 Students may also bring their own lunch from home.

 Is bus service provided?